Vicken-Ghoubiguian/node_world_server/README.md

 # node_world_server

-This is a web application to display current time, date and weather around the world for every timezones in every countries and available in four languages (French, English, Spanish and Catalan).
+This is a web application to display current time, date and weather around the world for every timezones in every countries and many other things.
+This web application is available in four languages (French, English, Spanish and Catalan) which can be switched.

 ## Contents